Achieving Change Together / Partnerships for Families (ACT/PFF)

 A Fatherhood program is also offered for husbands, significant others and males in the community to support their efforts to become strong male role models for their children.

 Finally, SHIELDS’ ACT/PFF program utilizes existing community-based collaborators to provide services to families that are not available through the program’s resources.
-This includes linkage and referral to additional child care, health care, substance abuse and mental health treatment programs at SHIELDS and other community-based providers, and to our collaborative networks that provide housing, food, clothing, and transportation for those in need.
+This includes linkage and referral to programs at SHIELDS and other community-based providers for substance use disorder treatment, mental health services, legal services, and to our collaborative networks that provide housing, food, clothing, and transportation for those in need.

 SHIELDS’ ACT/PFF program is provided in collaboration with four core partners.
-SHIELDS serves as the lead agency, while the Institute for Maximum Human Potential, Para Los Niños, the Community Coalition, and Drew Child Development Corporation (Drew CDC) work together to provide supplemental child welfare services.
+SHIELDS serves as the lead agency, while the Children’s Bureau, Personal Involvement Center, Para Los Niños, and Drew Child Development Corporation (Drew CDC) work together to provide supplemental child welfare services.

 ACT/PFF has also developed relationships with over 50 community partners, including the Los Angeles Urban League and West Angeles Community Development Corporation, who provide on-site and linkage services at no cost to the program.